ddelcastillo/Notebook/README.md

 This project was started in the summer of 2019.
 As it is still quite young, not all structures and solutions have been covered or optimized.
 However, in time, the idea is for the contents to match the vision.
 It is just a matter of patience.

 #### Latest comment:
-**November 16 of 2019**: Currently working on properly developing the union finders (regular methods, checked methods and respective tests) and annotation such that future graph implementations that use them won't have any problems.
+**November 16 of 2019**: Currently working on properly developing the union finders (regular methods, checked methods and respective tests) and annotations such that future graph implementations that use them won't have any problems.

 ------------